-Payment must be made on a monthly basis, in accordance with the Enrollment Agreement on the first day of each month until the balance is paid.
+Payment must be made monthly, in accordance with the Enrollment Agreement on the first day of each month until the balance is paid.
 Payments should be made by personal check, money order or cashiers check in the payment box provided.
-Checks should always contain the students name and original batch number.
-If providing a 3rd party check, make sure your name and original batch number are written on the check.
+Checks should always contain the students full name and original batch number.
 Payments made after the 5th of the month are late and subject to a \$25 late fee.
-Unpaid tuition in accordance with the contract is subject to 4% late fee.
-A \$25 fee will be applied for any returned checks and the school may require that future payments are submitted in the form of guaranteed funds such as Bank Check, Cashiers Check or Money Order.
-Other methods of payment which can be done during office hours include cash payments or credit card transactions.
-Credit Card transactions are subject to a cash advance fee.
-Never send cash in the mail or insert in the payment box.
+Unpaid tuition in accordance with the Enrollment Agreement are subject to 4% late fee.
+A \$25 fee will be applied for any returned checks and the school may require that future payments be submitted in the form of guaranteed funds such as Cashiers Check or Money Order.
+Credit or debit card transaction may be done during office hours at the school or over the phone.
+Credit Card transactions are subject to a transaction fee.